-Generally, pain management doctors are the specialists who are well aware of the current condition of the patients and their constantly decreasing quality of life.
+Generally, pain management doctors are specialists who are well aware of the current condition of the patients and their constantly decreasing quality of life.
 If the patients are suffering from chronic pain due to other medical conditions, then a general physician may refer the patient to a specialist.
-There are various types of pain management doctors including physiatrists.
+There are various types of pain management doctors, including physiatrists.

 What Do the Specialists Do?